 Introduction to Figurative Language: Onomatopoeia

 Pow!
-Exploring music, poetry, ads and comic strips, you'll zoom through this lesson on using onomatopoeia to grab your reader's attention.
-You can choose between 2 projects to show your understanding!
+Exploring music, poetry, ads, and comics, you'll zoom through this lesson on using onomatopoeia to grab your reader's attention.
+These sound words don't just make noise; they paint pictures.

 categories